Nafi-13/Traveling_Items_Rest_Api/README.md

 1. Unrar the Zip file.
-2. Import the project in Springboot (STS)
+2. Import the project in "Springboot" (STS)
-3. Use Postman to verify the requests.
+3. Use "Postman" to verify the requests.
-4. MySql is used here as the Database.
+4. "MySql" is used here as the Database.